-In the 1990’s, voters passed two property-tax limitation ballot measures that fundamentally changed our tax system.
+In the 1990’s, voters passed two constitutional property-tax limitation ballot measures that fundamentally changed our tax system.
+Because these property tax limitations are in the Oregon Constitution, they cannot be changed without a vote of the people.

 The first measure, Measure 5, limited growth in tax rates.
 Specifically, this measure placed an upper limit on the total rates that are used for calculating property taxes.
 All the local government taxing districts (city, the county, Metro and special districts) that together serve a particular property are limited to charging no more than a total of $10 per $1,000 of the property’s Real Market Value (RMV).
 All the educational districts that serve that property are limited to charging no more than $5 per $1,000 of RMV.
 Local option levies for additional operating expenses in these districts are included under the districts’ Measure 5 limits.